 How was the policy developed?

 Adopted by the Organ Procurement and Transplantation Network (OPTN) Board of Directors in December 2018, the policy re-calibrates how geography is considered when matching donated livers with transplant recipients based on experience gained with the previous, decades-old system.
-That system has relied heavily on the arbitrary geographic boundaries of 58 Donation Service Areas (DSAs) and 11 transplant regions.
-(As of Jan.
-1, 2021, there are 57 DSAs across the country.)
+That system has relied heavily on the arbitrary geographic boundaries of Donation Service Areas (DSAs) and transplant regions.

 The new system eliminates those map-based boundaries and corrects inequities that emerged over time within the old policy that led to unfair advantages and disadvantages based on where liver transplant recipients live.